 Rise in house prices

-The tax break has caused house prices to surge, rental costs to rise and many homeowners to take on DIY jobs in attempt to increase their property value.
-The latest data from ONS shows that the average UK house price has increased by 8.6% in the 12 months leading up to February 2021.
-This is the sharpest increase since October 2014.
-With so many buyers entering the market, particularly as the stamp duty deadline is looming once again, this rise comes as no surprise.
+Over the past 12 months, house prices have surged and renal costs have continued to rise.
+The latest data from ONS shows that the average UK house price has increased by 10% in the 12 months leading up to November 2021.
+With so many buyers entering the market, this rise should comes as no surprise.